Lilla-Kavecsanszki/residenza127/README.md

 ### F21 Pop-up Messages

+Pop-up messages are utilized to inform users of the results of their interactions with the website, enhancing user experience by providing immediate feedback on actions taken.

+- **Dynamic Alert Display:**

+Messages are rendered within a responsive alert component, utilizing Bootstrap's alert system.
+Each alert is styled based on its significance, indicated by relevant tags (e.g., success, error).

 ### Fully Responsive Design

 All features of the application are designed to be fully responsive, ensuring an optimal user experience across various